-Interim Orders
+Interim orders

-In certain circumstances, panels of all of the Council's Practice Committees, may impose interim conditions of practice orders or an interim suspension order on health professionals who are the subject of a fitness to practise allegation.
-This power is used when the nature and severity of the allegation is such that, if the health professional remains free to practice without restraint, they may pose a risk to the public or to themselves.
+In certain circumstances, panels of all of the Council's Practice committees, may impose interim conditions of practice orders or interim suspension orders on health professionals who are the subject of a Fitness to Practise allegation.
+This power is used when the nature and severity of the allegation is such that, if the health professional remains free to practise without restraint, they may pose a risk to the public or to themselves.
 This power can be used prior to a decision in a case being reached or when a decision has been reached to cover the period of the appeal (when a final disposal order has been made the registrant has 28 days in which to appeal this decision).

 The table below displays the professions where an interim order has been imposed at a specially constituted panel to consider the interim order application.
 It further indicates the cases where the interim order has been reviewed.
-We are obliged to review the interim order 6 months after it is first imposed and every 3 months thereafter.
+We are obliged to review an interim order six months after it is first imposed and every three months thereafter.